fathialamre/jetx/README.md

 #### Using translations

-Just append `.tr` to the specified key and it will be translated, using the current value of `Get.locale` and `Get.fallbackLocale`.
+Just append `.tr` to the specified key and it will be translated, using the current value of `Jet.locale` and `Jet.fallbackLocale`.

 ```dart
 Text('title'.tr);